 Frequently Asked Questions About the Assessment Centre

-The West End COVID-19 Assessment Centre at 690 Main St. West is open Monday to Friday 5 to 8 pm and Saturday and Sunday 9 am to 5 pm.
+The West End COVID-19 Assessment Centre at 690 Main St. West is open from 11 am to 5 pm Sunday to Friday and 9 am to 5 pm on Saturdays.

 The East End COVID-19 Assessment Centre at 2757 King Street East is open Monday to Friday 4 to 8 pm and Saturday and Sunday 10 am to 4 pm.

-If you are symptomatic after the Centre is closed and you do not need emergency care, please continue to self-isolate and wait to go to the Centre the following day.
+If you are symptomatic after the Centre is closed and you do not need emergency care, please continue to self-isolate and call to book an appointment the following day.